wavesplatform/waves-lessons/EN/0. Test Topic/a. First Test Lesson/lesson.md

 # First Test Lesson #

-This is the very first test lesson.<br>
-Here we will insert test videos, images, and code blocks.

-Duration: 1 min

   - [1st Chapter](#1st-chapter)
     - [1st Semi-chapter of the 1st Chapter](#1st-semi-chapter-of-the-1st-chapter)
       - [1st Semi-chapter of the 1st semi-chapter](#1st-semi-chapter-of-the-1st-semi-chapter)